 YORUBA Ifa Oracle Pot (Ritual Vessel — Babalawo's Sacred-Implement Container)

-A highly complex, intricately carved wooden vessel.
-It features an elaborately decorated base supporting a large bowl, completely sealed by a massive lid surmounted by an equestrian figure (a rider on a horse).
+A complex, intricately carved wooden vessel.
+It features an elaborately decorated base supporting a large bowl, closed by a lid surmounted by an equestrian figure (a rider on a horse).

 1. Aesthetic Style and the Architecture of Divination

-This spectacular object is a masterclass in Yoruba narrative woodcarving.
-The aesthetic is highly structural, utilizing tiered, high-relief carving to transform a simple storage vessel into a towering architectural monument.
-The central focus is the magnificent lid, crowned by an equestrian figure — a classic Yoruba motif representing martial power, community leadership, and elevated status.
-The carving is deeply detailed, with precise geometric borders and smaller subsidiary figures wrapping around the main bowl, designed to project an aura of profound, sacred authority.
+This vessel is an elaborate example of Yoruba narrative woodcarving.
+The aesthetic is highly structural, utilizing tiered, high-relief carving to give the storage vessel an architectural presence.
+The central focus is the lid, crowned by an equestrian figure — a classic Yoruba motif representing martial power, community leadership, and elevated status.
+The carving is detailed, with geometric borders and smaller subsidiary figures wrapping around the main bowl, designed to project an aura of sacred authority.

 2. Ritual Function and the Babalawo's Arsenal

-As Hornek explicitly identifies, this is an Ifa oracle pot.
-The Ifa divination system is among the most complex spiritual and intellectual traditions in West Africa — Hornek calls it "of outstanding importance within the Yoruba tribe."
-Hornek's full inventory of sacred implements stored in such an oracle pot, used by the "authorized" Babalawo (the long-trained oracle priest):
+Consistent with descriptions documented by Hornek, this is identified as an Ifa oracle pot.
+The Ifa divination system is among the most complex spiritual and intellectual traditions in West Africa — Hornek describes it as being "of outstanding importance within the Yoruba tribe."
+The inventory documented by Hornek of sacred implements stored in such an oracle pot, used by the Babalawo (the oracle priest), includes:

 - The fortune-teller chest chain worn by the priest